alakananda-sahoo1/MacAddressSimpleRESTInterface/README.md

    Output is Like
 		Mac Address <Address of MAC>  is associated with <Company Name>

-If you want check another Mac Address give 1 as input if not type 0 it will exit program

 FEW CRITICAL SECURITY PRACTICES TAKEN CARE HERE AS :

 #Prefered alpine-based images over full-blown system OS images